1 of 4

 Learning is always cool, but learning how design, history, engineering and culture roar to life at the Harley-Davidson Museum is even cooler.

 Our specially designed educational activities and tours deliver a fun learning experience while meeting Wisconsin and Illinois state learning standards.
+Students will learn about:

 When scheduling a troop visit we encourage inviting friends, family members and siblings.
 Troops can choose to self-guide and complete the Merit Badge activity on their own or add on our 30 minute guided tour experience.
 Our guides are knowledgeable and engaging, they will provide a complete overview assisting in the understanding and completion of the Merit Badge activity.